Social

 Policies

-Foster Electric has established a rule to prioritize health and safety, and endeavors to create a safe and healthy working environment.
-Based on this rule, we are advancing redressing activities, which are carried out mainly by the Health and Safety Committee that governs health and safety, and the health and safety management organizations at respective sites.
+Foster Electric has established a principle to prioritize health and safety, and endeavors to create a safe and healthy working environment.
+Based on this principle, we are advancing activities to prevent and address risks impacting our employees and stakeholders through deliberation, mainly by the Health and Safety Committee and the health and safety management organizations at individual sites.

-1. Understand laws and orders concerning work-related health, safety and emergency and comply with them.
+1. Understand laws and orders concerning work-related safety and health and comply with them.
 And minimize and prevent a recurrence of an accident in a reliable manner.

 2. Employee exposure to potential safety hazards is to be controlled through the proper design, engineering and administrative controls, preventative maintenance and safe work procedures.